An 8-session program that teaches kids to think through hard problems — through hands-on problem solving, not lectures.

 A real person who used the same thinking principle to change something that mattered.

-Every session features a Spark of History — the story of someone who used the same skill we’re teaching to change something that mattered.
-We don’t just teach critical thinking; we show its impact through history.
-We make a poster for each Spark — they hang in the classroom, and you can grab the full print masters below.
+A Spark of History is a small but pivotal moment in each session — just a few minutes during the Sharpen phase.
+It’s where the skill kids are about to practice gets tied to a real person who used it to change something that mattered.
+We don’t just teach careful thinking — we show its real-world impact, made concrete.
+We make a poster for each Spark; they hang in the classroom, and you can grab them below.

 Ignaz Semmelweis